Jetpack Joyride: Reception and awards

-TouchArcade's Eli Hodapp scored it 5 out of 5 and called it a game "you simply must own."
-Carter Dobson of 148Apps also scored it 5 out of 5, calling it "one of the best endless games on the App Store."
+TouchArcade's Eli Hodapp scored it 5 out of 5 and called it a game "you simply must own".
+Carter Dobson of 148Apps also scored it 5 out of 5, calling it "one of the best endless games on the App Store".
 AppSpy's Andrew Nesvadba also awarded a score of 5 out of 5, writing "While touch-to-fly style endless games are nothing new, Jetpack Joyride trumps them all by packing together gorgeous designs with fun gameplay and replay value that's bursting at the seams."
 AppSmile cited it as "a terrific example of iDevice gaming done just right."
 Pocket Gamer's Mark Brown scored it 9 out of 10, giving it a "Gold Award" and praising the gameplay, graphics and depth; "Jetpack Joyride is simplistic fun, but Halfbrick's suite of bonuses, unlockables, leaderboards, and achievements makes it near irresistible."

 It was awarded "Best App Ever 2011" by 148Apps, and won Pocket Gamer's "Best Action/Arcade Game of the Year 2012", "iPhone/iPod Touch Game of the Year 2012" and "Overall Game of the Year 2012" awards.
 It was also nominated for "Best Casual Game" at the 2012 International Mobile Gaming Awards, losing to Sprinkle, and it was the runner-up "iPhone Game Of The Year" on the App Store's "App Store Rewind 2011", losing to Tiny Tower.
 During WWDC 2012, it was awarded the 2012 "Apple Design Award".
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Jetpack Joyride for "Casual Game of the Year".

 Sequel

 On December 18, 2020, Halfbrick Studios announced a sequel to the game titled Jetpack Joyride 2: Bullet Rush.
 The studio also released an official trailer of the game.
 Jetpack Joyride 2 was in soft-launch phase in Australia, New Zealand and Canada until March 2022, when it was pulled from App Store and Google Play store, with Halfbrick explaining that the game had "entered a new closed phase of development for an indefinite period".
 The final game was released on August 19, 2022, as an exclusive title for Apple Arcade.

-There is also a real-time tabletop adaptation of the game by Lucky Duck Games.
+In addition, there is also a real-time tabletop adaptation of the game by Lucky Duck Games.